 If you are reading this article, you are probably contemplating a sewer line replacement.
 For the typical property owner, it can be a daunting and expensive job.
 Our goal is to simplify the thought process for you, and likewise give you some idea of the expected cost.
 Of course every neighborhood and municipality is different.
 Therefore the following information should be used as a helpful guide, and is geared towards the Boroughs of NYC.
 But regardless of where you live, the following information will no doubt be helpful to you.

 Let’s first put things in a sensible order for you.
 The first thing to determine is when you’ll need to do a sewer line replacement, secondly how it is actually performed.
 Lastly, perhaps most importantly to you, how much is the typical expected cost.
-So what follows is your 3 step guide.
+So what follows is your complete guide to house sewer line replacement work.

 When do You need a complete Sewer Line Replacement?